Ransom of John II of France: Capture

 The Battle of Poitiers was a disaster for the French as a result of superior defensive position and strategy allowing the use of English longbows effectively.
 As at the Battle of Agincourt sixty years later, many French forces did not fully participate.
-Prominently, Dauphin Charles and his younger brother Louis left the battle early, possibly as a result of an order from John.
+Prominently, Dauphin Charles, his younger brother Louis, Count of Anjou and Philip, Duke of Orléans left the battle early, possibly as a result of an order from John.
 At least their departure meant that they avoided capture by the English; King John was less fortunate.
 John had taken precautions against his own capture; he was guarded in the battle by the ninety members of the Order of the Star, and had nineteen knights from his personal guard dressed identically to confuse the enemy.
-Surrounded and with most of the Order dead, the King fought on with considerable personal valour until Denis de Morbecque, a French exile who fought for England, approached him.
+Surrounded and with most of the Order's members dead, the King fought on with considerable personal valour until Denis de Morbecque, a French exile who fought for England, approached him.

 "Sire," Morbecque is said to have announced, "I am a knight of Artois.
 Yield yourself to me and I will lead you to the Prince of Wales."

-King John is said to have surrendered by handing him his glove.
+King John II is said to have surrendered by handing him his glove.
 That night King John dined in the red silk tent of his enemy, where the Black Prince attended to him personally.
-He was then taken to Bordeaux, and ultimately from there to England, where he was at first held in the Savoy Palace, then at a variety of locations, including Windsor, Hertford, Somerton Castle in Lincolnshire, Berkhamsted Castle in Hertfordshire and briefly at King John's Lodge in East Sussex.
+He was then taken to Bordeaux, and ultimately from there to England, where he was at first held in the Savoy Palace, London, then at a variety of locations, including Windsor, Hertford, Somerton Castle in Lincolnshire, Berkhamsted Castle in Hertfordshire and briefly at King John's Lodge in East Sussex.
 Eventually, John was taken to the Tower of London.
 As a prisoner of the English for several years, John was granted royal privileges, permitting him to travel about and to enjoy a regal lifestyle.
 His account books during his captivity show that he was purchasing horses, pets, and clothes while maintaining an astrologer and a court band.
-Philip, John's fourth son, had also been captured at Poitiers and followed him into captivity.
+Philip, John's fourth son, fought besides him and had also been captured at Poitiers and followed him into captivity.